-It is important to ensure the puppy/dog has been checked by a vet prior to you attempting to make any payment, you should also ensure that the pet is vaccinated and their vaccinations are up to date, to make sure they are healthy.
+It is important to ensure the puppy or dog has been checked by a vet prior to you attempting to make any payment.
+You should also ensure that the pet is vaccinated and that their vaccinations are up-to-date to make sure they are healthy.

 This is perhaps the most important point to check for prior to considering making any payment.
 So please don't skip this!

 Has the dog been dewormed and treated for fleas?

 Worming and flea treatments are an essential part of preventative health care for any puppy or dog you rehome.
 Without these treatments, your furry friend may get ill, and treating this once they do could be quite costly and dangerous to their health.

 Camlist has offers for this for our buyers at no extra cost.
 You can check out our special offer for buyers here

 Has the dog been microchipped?
 If yes, does the breeder or seller have the chip number for you to check?

 A microchip is important to make sure the puppy or dog hasn't been stolen from another owner and to register your new furry friend under your name.
 It also helps you cross-check the health records the seller provides to ensure they belong to the dog you are actually buying.
 All pets above the age of 8 weeks are required to be microchipped.

 It is illegal to rehome a puppy below this age, as per Lucy's law.

 Is the current owner the breeder of the puppy, or did they buy it from someone else?